varunmalani/MERN_projects/README.md

-# MERN: Task 1 - This is my first Angular App

-## A look-a-like of SRM's Academia Student Portal
+# MERN: Assignment 1 - Clone of SRM Academia Student Portal

 The Repo holds the project files of Angular and its assets!
 Implementation: